-Delivery methods could include posters in break rooms, e-mails, screen savers, web meetings, articles in employee newsletters, wallet cards, brochures and corporate intranet sites, and burst or micro-learning messages.
+Delivery methods could include posters in break rooms, emails, screen savers, virtual meetings, articles in employee newsletters, wallet cards, brochures and corporate intranet sites, and burst or micro-learning messages.
 Reinforce key messages at team-building meetings and other face-to-face events.
-Include mechanisms that will be relevant to millenials through baby-boomers.
+It is also important to consider the range of ages that make up your workforce and include mechanisms that are relevant across multiple generations

-Many organizations take advantage of new communication campaigns to refresh their Code of Conduct, since they are getting employee attention and recommitting to ethical values.
-This is a good idea for many organizations with painfully old, out-of-date Codes.
-In today's workplace, a Code of Conduct, along with an organization's incident management communications, needs to engage employees.
-The content should be easy to understand, in a positive and inspiring tone and in language that is suitable for all employees.
+Many organizations take advantage of new communication campaigns to refresh their code of conduct, since they are getting employee attention and recommitting to ethical values.
+This is a good idea for many organizations with painfully old, out-ofdate codes.
+In today's workplace, a code of conduct, along with an organization's incident management communications, needs to engage employees.
+The content should be easy to understand, written in a positive and inspiring tone and in language that is suitable for all employees.